 Future of Humanity Institute staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of £1,620,452 ($1,995,425 at time of conversion) in general support to the Future of Humanity Institute (FHI).
-FHI plans to use this grant primarily to increase its reserves and to make a number of new hires; this grant also conceptually encompasses an earlier grant we made to support FHI in hiring Dr. Piers Millett for research on biosecurity and pandemic preparedness, and this page describes the case for both this grant and that earlier grant.
+The Open Philanthropy Project recommended a grant of £1,620,452 ($1,995,425 at time of conversion) in general support to the Future of Humanity Institute (FHI).
+FHI plans to use this grant primarily to increase its reserves and to make a number of new hires; this grant also conceptually encompasses an earlier grant we recommended to support FHI in hiring Dr. Piers Millett for research on biosecurity and pandemic preparedness, and this page describes the case for both this grant and that earlier grant.

 The Future of Humanity Institute (FHI) is a research center based at the University of Oxford that focuses on strategic analysis of existential risks, especially potential existential risks from advanced artificial intelligence (AI).
 This grant fits into our potential risks from advanced AI focus area and within the category of global catastrophic risks in general, and is also relevant to our interest in growing and empowering the effective altruism community.